Anything you can cut, we can cut deeper.

 Scalise stressed that the contrast conservatives are drawing is not with the House Republican budget, but with the document produced by Senate Democrats—and with the one they’re still waiting for from the president.
 “We will see his Final Four picks before we see his budget,” Scalise predicted.

-This article appears in the March 19, 2013, edition of National Journal Daily as Republican Study Committee Offers Alternative Budget.
+This article appears in the March 19, 2013, edition of NJ Daily as Republican Study Committee Offers Alternative Budget.